cmotek/charlieschnuckshouseofscares/README.md

 02/24/2022
 Pixel art background is going to be difficult, difficult, difficult to do.
 And since I also plan on having the size of the website expand, I plan on scratching it and restarting anyways.
 Difficult, difficult.
 How will I get the look the I have in my head?

 I at least have located a castle image I can work from that fits basically what I would have in my find for the look of the website, although it will be a lot of work in order to shape it appropriately.
-Then I can add animated sprites that take the
+Then I can add animated sprites that functions as different links to "rooms" of the "castle".